-Corporate governance is about ensuring that appropriate structures and individuals are in place in order to enable effective, entrepreneurial and prudent management, in turn delivering sustainable business success.
-It is not a matter of box ticking or compliance; indeed a compliance mind-set can undermine good corporate governance.
+Corporate governance is about ensuring that appropriate structures and individuals are in place in order to enable effective, entrepreneurial and prudent management, in turns delivering sustainable business success.
+It is not a matter of box ticking or mechanistic compliance; in fact, a compliance mind-set can undermine good corporate governance.

-As articulated within the 2014 UK Corporate Governance Code (the "Code"), corporate governance is in essence about "what the board of a company does and how it sets the values of the company".
-An effective board is therefore crucial and should be composed of a diverse grouping of directors each of whom is committed to contributing to the governance and long-term success of the company.
+Corporate governance is in essence about what the board of a company does and how it sets the values of the company.
+An effective board is therefore crucial and should be composed of a diverse grouping of directors each of whom commits - and is able - to contribute to the governance and long-term success of the company.

 Truly effective corporate governance is reliant upon a company's willingness to engage with the spirit of the Code rather than simply about compliance with its Principles.
-In parallel it is equally important that investors play their part and take their responsibilities seriously, monitoring, engaging with and ultimately holding accountable those individuals whom they have elected to the board.
+In parallel, it is equally important that all institutional investors play their part and take their responsibilities seriously.
+The need for pension schemes in particular to do so has come under increasing scrutiny from policymakers and regulators in 2018 and this is likely to continue throughout 2019.
+It is important for schemes to work with their advisers and managers to monitor, engage with and ultimately hold accountable those individuals whom they have elected to the board.

-A HOLISTIC AND SUSTAINABLE APPROACH TO CORPORATE GOVERNANCE
+A HOLISTIC APPROACH TO CORPORATE GOVERNANCE

-Assessments of corporate governance should be formed through the lens of directors' duties as set out in the Companies Act 2006.
-To restate, these include, in particular, the duty to promote the success of the company, while having regard to, amongst other things, the likely consequences of any decision in the long term; the interests of its employees; its need to foster the business relationships with customers and suppliers; the impact of its operations on the communities and environment and its desire to maintain a reputation for high standards of business conduct.
-As such a proactive and effective board should provide the framework for discussing, managing and driving the long-term sustainability of the company.
+Assessments of corporate governance should be formed through the lens of directors' duties, as set out in the Companies Act 2006.
+To restate: these include, in particular, the duty to promote the success of the company, while having regard to, amongst other things

+The likely consequences of any decision in the long-term

+- The interests of its employees - > Its need to foster the business relationships with customers and suppliers - > The impact of its operations on the communities and environment - > Its desire to maintain a reputation for high standards of business conduct

+As such as proactive and effective board should provide the framework for discussing, managing and driving the long-term sustainability of the company.

-SUSTAINABLE BUSINESS SUCCESS
+LONG-TERM BUSINESS SUCCESS

-Boards should endeavour actively to consider how the company's strategy, governance arrangements, performance and prospects, in the context of its external environment, lead to the creation of value in the short, medium and ultimately long term.
+Boards should endeavour to actively consider how the company's strategy, governance, arrangements, performance and prospects, in the context of its external environment, lead to the creation of value in the short, medium and ultimately long term.

-Building a sustainable business model should be central to the business strategy.
-We expect boards to explain to shareholders how they approach overseeing and managing the risks to their sustainability.
-In turn shareholders may well form judgments on the management of these issues which will inform their understanding of the effectiveness of the board oversight and so guide their approach to resolutions at the AGM.
+Building a maintainable business model which works for the long-term should be central to the business strategy.
+We expect boards to explain to shareholders how they approach overseeing and managing the risks to their model, approach and strategy.
+In turn, shareholders may well form judgments on the management of these issues which will inform their understanding of eth effectiveness of the board oversight and so guide their approach to resolutions at the AGM.

-THE PENSIONS AND LIFETIME SAVINGS ASSOCIATION'S CORPORATE GOVERNANCE POLICY & VOTING GUIDELINES
+THE PENSIONS AND LIFETIME SAVINGS ASSOCIATION'S CORPORATE GOVERNANCE POLICY AND VOTING GUIDELINES

-The Pensions and Lifetime Savings Association's Corporate Governance Policy & Voting Guidelines endeavour to build on the above context while remaining firmly rooted in the provisions of the Code and the underlying principles of all good corporate governance, namely, accountability, alignment, transparency and integrity.
+The Pensions and Lifetime Savings Association's Corporate Governance Policy & Voting Guidelines endeavour to build on the above context while remaining firmly rooted in the provisions of the Code and the underlying principles of all good corporate governance, namely: accountability, alignment, transparency and integrity.

-In December 2017, the Financial Reporting Council proposed significant changes to the Corporate Governance Code, including the introduction of five new principles:
+In July 2018, the Financial Reporting Council published a significantly changed version of its UK Corporate Governance Code.
+This included the introduction of five new principles:

-- Leadership and purpose;
+- Board Leadership and Company Purpose

-- Division of responsibilities;
+- Division of Responsibilities

-- Competition, success and evaluation;
+- Composition, Succession and Evaluation

-- Audit, risk and internal control;
+- Audit, Risk and Internal Control

-- Remuneration.
+- Remuneration